adrianmross/galagorand/Blog.md

 # SHMUP Unity Game with Algorand SDK

+**Author:** Adrian Michael Ross

+**Acknowledgements:**
+- Russ Fusitino, Algorand Foundation Developer Advocate who served as a mentor and played a major part in this project.
+- Professor Hank Korth, Lehigh University Professor who acted as advisor for this project.
+- Justin Fletcher, Unity Developer and YouTuber for the Gradius-like Demo.
+- Jason Bou Kheir, Community Developer and Algorand SDK for Unity author, who guided me through the SDK.
+- Gabriel Coleman, Community Developer, who helped me getting started with Unity.
+- Frank Szendzielarz, Community Developer, who wrote the Algorand .NET SDK, as well as the Visual Studio extension and aided me in working with both.

-Finished Unity Demo repo: https://github.com/adrianmross/galagorand If you found this tutoiral interesting or helpful and want to see more tutorial please leave a star!
+Finished Unity Demo **repo:** https://github.com/adrianmross/galagorand If you found this tutorial interesting or helpful and want to see more please leave a star!

-Disclaimer: I’m not affiliated with Unity and this project is not audited and should not be used in a production environment.
-The Unity demo is a modified version of a [youtube tutorial](https://www.youtube.com/watch?v=rH9IHdp1dyU&list=PL6ynPcXXvDY_9nYW_S-nAliA1w1mARm8x&pp=iAQB) by Justin.
+**Disclaimer:** I’m not affiliated with Unity.
+This project is not audited and should not be used in a production environment.
+The Unity demo is a modified version of a [youtube tutorial](https://www.youtube.com/watch?v=rH9IHdp1dyU&list=PL6ynPcXXvDY_9nYW_S-nAliA1w1mARm8x&pp=iAQB) by Justin Fletcher.
 I highly recommend checking out his channel to learn more about Unity and game development.
+Consider supporting him too!

+## Abstract

+This document is a tutorial that will walk you through the process of building a Unity SHMUP game that uses the Algorand SDK to reward players with ASA Game Tokens.
+It provides functionality to generate Algorand accounts, check supporting clients, retrieve asset metadata, and interact with assets.
+The script also includes some additional functionality related to the game, such as new UI and refreshed animations.

 ## Requirements

 1. An IDE to code.
-Visual Studio for Windows is recommended because of its integration with Unity and other tools in the ecosystem like Algorand for Visual Studio (AlgoStudio) extension which comes in handy for smart contracts.
-Visual Studio Code is also doable when  working with just Unity, and is what I used primarily, but requires an extensive setup.
+Visual Studio for Windows is recommended because of its integration with Unity and other tools in the ecosystem (like Algorand for Visual Studio "AlgoStudio" extension which comes in handy for smart contracts).
+Visual Studio Code also works with Unity.
+It is what I used, but requires an extensive setup.
-2. Unity Hub and Unity installed, in addition to a basic understanding of how to develop Unity projects.
+2. Unity Hub and Unity, in addition to a basic understanding of how to develop Unity projects.
-3. Algorand SDK for Unity installed.
+3. Algorand SDK for Unity.
 This is a Unity package that allows you to interact with the Algorand blockchain from within Unity.
 It is a wrapper around the Algorand SDK for C#.
-It is now downloadable from the Unity Asset Store.
+It is now downloadable from the [Unity Asset Store](https://assetstore.unity.com/packages/decentralization/infrastructure/algorand-sdk-247704).
 4. Indexer such as AlgoExplorer or DappFlow to see the transactions on the blockchain.
 5. Docker - used in running a testnet node.
 This is optional, but recommended.
 You can also use a node from a third party provider like AlgoExplorer.